Connecting Revizto to Power BI Follow

 - Once the report is successfully published to Power BI, click Got it.

 Once you've published the report, you can view both the report and semantic model from Power BI for web and explore their data.
-To configure scheduled refresh for the report, continue to setting up scheduled refresh below.
+To configure scheduled refresh for the report, continue to set up scheduled refresh below.

 To set up scheduled refresh: